North Entrance Road Historic District: Description

-The North Entrance Road is an unsigned portion of US 89.

 History

-The road was planned in 1883 by Lieutenant Dan Kingman of the U.S. Army Corps of Engineers and later on improved by Captain Hiram M. Chittenden of the Corps.,.
+The road was planned in 1883 by Lieutenant Dan Kingman of the U.S. Army Corps of Engineers and later on improved by Captain Hiram M. Chittenden of the Corps.
 It replaced the old Gardiner High Road which went from behind the Mammoth Hotel north over the ridges west of the river to the town of Gardiner.
 The first permanent entrance station to house rangers checking vehicle entering the park was constructed in 1921.
 It replaced temporary tents used by rangers at the Roosevelt Arch.

 The road was destroyed in the 2022 Montana floods.
 Most of the road was washed away by the river.
-On October, 30, 2022, Old Gardiner Road was opened to regular visitor traffic between Gardiner and Mammoth Hot Springs, to bypass the damaged North Entrance Road.
+On October 30, 2022, Old Gardiner Road was opened to regular visitor traffic between Gardiner and Mammoth Hot Springs, to bypass the damaged former North Entrance Road.
+Subsequently, the National Park Service designated Old Gardiner Road as the "North Entrance Road".
+The two North Entrance Roads have a short concurrency at both ends.